PetrKryslUCSD/FinEtoolsDeforLinearTutorials/docs/src/tutorials/sudden_stop_expl_tw_tut.md

 The output of the simulation is the velocity, which tends to reproduce the rectangular pulses in which the velocity bounces back and forth.

 The beam is modeled as a solid.
-Centered difference rule is used to integrate the equations of motion in time.
+The Tchamwa-Wielgosz explicit rule is used to integrate the equations of motion in time.
 No damping is present.

 ## Goals

-- Show how to create the discrete model.
+- Show how to create the discrete model for explicit dynamics.
-- Demonstrate  centered difference time stepping.
+- Demonstrate  Tchamwa-Wielgosz explicit time stepping.

 ```julia
 #